 Over the past several days, one of the most costly natural disasters ever recorded has unfolded in Houston, TX.
 Hurricane Harvey has decimated the 4th largest city in the United States, crushing southeast Texas with over 19 trillion gallons of rain.
 The city is in ruin, people are in chaos, lives are being lost, and doubtless there are many who are asking, “Where is God in Houston?”.
-Perhaps even some reading this right now are experiencing their own personal “Houston” and are wondering if God has forsaken them.
+Perhaps even some reading this right now are experiencing their own personal “Houston” and are wondering if God has for

 I can tell you with supreme confidence that God is most certainly in Houston, that He cares deeply for those in affliction and is active right this moment providing comfort, hope and healing.
 “The Lord is near to the brokenhearted and saves the crushed in spirit.”
 (Psalm 34:18) If you are hurting, God is not far away.
 Call out to Him and He will comfort you.

 I can also tell you that the disaster in Houston is not because the people of Houston were somehow more sinful than the rest of the United States.
 As Jesus taught, “Or those eighteen on whom the tower in Siloam fell and killed them: do you think that they were worse offenders than all the others who lived in Jerusalem?
 No, I tell you; but unless you repent, you will all likewise perish.”
 (Luke 13:4-5) We are all equally and completely depraved and deserve much worse than a natural disaster.
 It is the grace of God that we do not receive what we truly deserve.
 This world is in decay and groans with the pains of labor as we await a glorious new world, recreated perfectly when Christ returns.
 While we await that return, we will have trials.

 So, what do we do with times of suffering in this life?
 There are two possible responses, both of which are playing out in the lives of millions of people daily in Houston and around the world.